agutierrez63/UE-WarehouseWreckage/README.md

 ## Description

-The propject was only meant to be for fun and learning purposes.
+The project was only for fun and personal academic purposes.
-The main goal of the project is to gain a better understadning of UNreal Engine 5.
-Some of the learning goals in the project were to better understand the blueprint system in Unreal Engine.
+The games was to better understand what was new in Unreal Engine 5.

 ## Getting Started